joe-plumb-notes/udemy-dotnet-course/README.md

         - Seems to have also introduced `records` which are similar to classes.
 Implements properties as arguments.
 [More Here](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record).
     - They suggest putting `app.UseHttpsRedirection();` in a conditional statement after the `if (app.Environment.IsDevelopment())` logic - not great.
 Instead, we can run `dotnet dev-certs https --trust` to trust the development https cert, and launch the app with `dotnet run --launch-profile https` [more here](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-7.0&tabs=visual-studio-code#test-the-project).
 We can then access the swagger OpenAPI spec at `swagger/index.html`, and call the api at `/WeatherForecast`.
     - Interestingly, no logs or command line output when we hit the API.
 - When you get to developing front end with these APIs, enforcing HTTPS can make it more complex to develop.
-CORS = Cropss Origin Resource Sharing - origin for us being the URL that our API lives at.
+CORS = Cross Origin Resource Sharing - origin for us being the URL that our API lives at.
 Front end would live at a different URL, so CORS error would be returned if you did not have a policy.
 Enter, `builder.Services.AddCors()`
     ```
     builder.Services.AddCors((options) =>
     {